top of page

 Geothermal

-Compared to more familiar wind and solar renewable energy sources, geothermal has advantages of 1) being non-intermittent, and 2) needing a smaller development footprint.
-Challenges include high up-front capital costs (primarily drilling), and local variation of resource intensity.
+As a renewable energy source, geothermal lags more familiar wind and solar in terms of installed capacity.
+However, geothermal has advantages of 1) being non-intermittent, and 2) needing a smaller surface footprint per unit of power generation.
+Challenges include high up-front capital costs (primarily drilling), and local variation of resource intensity*.

-Currently, geothermal energy is a niche application, accounting for <1% (~3.8 GW) of US electric generating capacity.
-However, technology is improving, including adoption of O&G drilling/completions technology for 'new paradigm geothermal' applications such as heat loops and induced fracturing of hot dry rock.
-By 2050, geothermal could produce 5+% of US electricity, and capture significant market share for direct/district heating.
-Renewable Portfolio Standards enacted by many states and countries provide an additional catalyst for geothermal investment.
+Currently, geothermal energy is a niche application, accounting for <0.5% (~3.9 GW) of US electric generating capacity.
+However, technology is improving, including adoption of oil & gas drilling/completions technology for Enhanced Geothermal Systems (EGS) applications ... such as induced fracturing of hot dry rock, and heat loops.
+By 2050, geothermal could account for 5+% of US electricity, and capture significant market share for direct/district heating.

 APEX Subsurface Consulting can help!

-The founder is well-connected in professional organizations such as Geothermal Rising and the Society of Petroleum Engineers … with a network that includes top-notch specialist talent in geoscience, reservoir engineering, drilling, production technology and more.
+The founder is well-connected in professional organizations such as Geothermal Rising, and the Society of Petroleum Engineers … with a network that includes top-notch expertise in geoscience and related disciplines.

 Unfamiliar with geothermal?
 Download a summary presentation!

-• Mapped resource potential; where are regional/local 'hotspots' in terms of geothermal gradient and permeability?
+• Resource assessment at regional/local scales, for 'conventional geothermal' and EGS; where are hotspots in terms of geothermal gradient and permeability?

-• Heat flow forecasts based on local hydrogeology
+• Heat flow forecasts based on lithology, hydrogeology and geothermal gradient

 • Proof-of-concept for ... and implementation of ...
-Enhanced Geothermal Systems (EGS), with natural + induced permeability networks
+EGS, with natural + induced permeability networks

 The Offering